 Robert Bellshmied is a retired mechanic in Chicago who used to be a very active person.
 Unfortunately, all that changed when he got a small wound on his right leg.

-At first, Mr. Bellschmied reacted with skepticism; “This is kind of a hoax, I thought, but I was game for it because this was looking bad.”
-The rate of incorporation of the fish skin into his wound was immediately noticeable within just few days.
+At first, Robert reacted with skepticism.
+“This is kind of a hoax, I thought, but I was game for it because this was looking bad.”

 This is their story.